After reading this article, you’ll able to:

 module Half_Subtractor_2(output D, B, input X, Y);

 module is a keyword.
 An identifier follows it.
-Identifier = name of the module.
+The identifier is the name of the module.
 After naming the module, in a pair of parentheses, we specify:

 - the direction of a port as input, output or inout.